 When not on the water, Paul enjoys cycling, snowboarding and golf.

-Daniel also has Membership of Endodontics from the Royal College of Surgeons of Edinburgh.
+Following a successful exit examination in 2019, he received the Membership in Endodontics (M. Endo) from the Royal College of Surgeons of Edinburgh.

 Laura Hughes is a dental associate who started working with Island House Dental Practice in 2017.